kayleejorose/Prop_Samp_Sim/README.md

 Also, we created case studies to determine whether the same results would be achieved when using realistic parameter values that represent real species, in comparison to our first sets of simulations, which represented a hypothetical rare species.
 Our case studies were based on 3 species of Oak--Quercus acerifolia, Quercus engelmannii, and Quercus oglethorpensis.
 Similar to the framework described above, we created realistic parameter values for these species, simulated populations using Simcoal 2, and simulated sampling using R code to randomly select individuals.
 Again, we tested high and low sampling intensities to compare the diversity captured through each.

 Files include R scripts used for data collection, analysis, and producing plots, and text files containing paramter values used for simulation.
-As this started as an REU project, multiple attempts or trials were used to gradually build the project, increase realism and revise code.
+As this started as an XXX project, multiple attempts or trials were used to gradually build the project, increase realism and revise code.
 These initial attempts are stored documented in separate folders, but are not needed to recreate the final results for the project.
 Each attempt builds on the previous in improving the code efficiency or adding new parameter values.

 #### File types
 **Parameter files:**